wp-slimstat/wp-slimstat/readme.txt

 * Now you can display a lot of metrics on your website.
 See the [How-to Guide](http://lab.duechiacchiere.it/index.php?topic=2.0)
 * Fixed a conflict between WP SlimStat and WP SlimStat Dashboard Widgets
 * Fixed a bug that prevented the autoupdate of Browscap to run periodically
-* Fixed a possible XSS vulnerability when parsing filters (thanks Nadav)
+* Fixed a possible XSS vulnerability when parsing filters (thank you Nadav)
 * Some graphic fine-tuning to adapt the layout to the new admin interface and colors
 * Geolocalization: updated the information in the CSV file included (July 2010)

 = 2.0.6 =
 * First 'stable' version, finally!
 * Added a World map to graphically represent hits and visits.
-You can use filters for content drill-down (thanks Michael)
+You can use filters for content drill-down (thank you Michael)
-* Added number_format to improve readability (thanks Digo)
+* Added number_format to improve readability (thank you Digo)
-* Added a new icon near to each IP address, to see all the details about that address (thanks Digo)
+* Added a new icon near to each IP address, to see all the details about that address (thank you Digo)
 * Added an option to set the number of results listed within each module
 * Added an internal feature that allows me to keep track of all the sites using WP SlimStat out there
 * Fixed a bug in calculating the percentage of hits for each exit page ( Content -> Exit pages )